percona/pmm/README.md

 # Percona Monitoring and Management (PMM) Documentation
 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Fpercona%2Fpmm-doc.svg?type=shield)](https://app.fossa.com/projects/git%2Bgithub.com%2Fpercona%2Fpmm-doc?ref=badge_shield)

-Here are documentation source files for [Percona Monitoring and Management](https://www.percona.com/software/database-tools/percona-monitoring-and-management), a free, open-source, database monitoring solution.
+Here are documentation source files for [Percona Monitoring and Management](https://www.percona.com/software/database-tools/percona-monitoring-and-management/2.x/), a free, open-source, database monitoring solution.

 > **Note**
 >
 > This repository is for Percona Monitoring and Management version 2.

-The HTML documentation is published at [percona.com/doc](https://www.percona.com/doc/percona-monitoring-and-management/2.x/index.html).

 We welcome any contributions.
-This page explains how you can do that.
+This page explains how you can do that, and how to build a local copy of the documentation.

-## Overview

-The documentation is in `docs`.
-It comprises `.md` files in [Markdown](https://daringfireball.net/projects/markdown/) syntax for processing by [MkDocs](https://www.mkdocs.org/).

-## How to Contribute

-You'll need to know how git works, and the syntax of Markdown.

-You need to install [MkDocs and extensions](#install-mkdocs-and-extensions), or have [Docker](https://docs.docker.com/get-docker/) installed to preview any changes.
-(Of these, Docker is by far the simplest.)

-There are three ways to get changes made to the documentation.
-Two are 'do it yourself', one is 'ask someone to do it'.

-### Option 1: 'Do it yourself': Edit via Github

-1. Each page of [PMM 2 documentation](https://www.percona.com/doc/percona-monitoring-and-management/2.x/index.html) has a link to the `.md` version of the page.

-2. Click the link to be taken to the github edit page.

-3. Make your changes and commit.
-Unless you are a member of the Percona team, you'll be asked to fork the repository.

-4. Do so and make a pull request for merging your changes.

-### Option 2: 'Do it yourself': Edit a cloned copy

-1. Fork and clone this repository.

-2. Make your changes in the `pmm-doc/docs` directory.

-3. For all but the simplest changes, you should [preview the documentation](#preview-the-documentation).

-4. Commit and push the changes.

-5. Make a pull request to merge the changes.

-### Option 3: 'Ask someone': Create a ticket

-1. Create a ticket in our [Jira](https://jira.percona.com/projects/PMM/issues) system.

-2. Describe the problem or improvement needed in as much detail as possible, by providing, for example:
-   - links to the relevant pages or sections;
-   - explaining what is wrong and why;
-   - suggesting changes or links to sources of further information.

-3. You can use Jira to communicate with developers and technical writers, and be notified of progress.
+The documentation consists of [Markdown](https://daringfireball.net/projects/markdown/) files in the `docs` directory.
+We use [MkDocs](https://www.mkdocs.org/) to convert these into a static HTML website.

-## Preview the documentation
+## Build the documentation
 ### With Docker

 1. Install [Docker](https://docs.docker.com/get-docker/).